MelbourneDeveloper/DatabaseLogging/README.md

 PS: Your app doesn't need to ASP.NET Core.
 You just have to use `Microsoft.Extensions.Logging`

+## Why?

+- Log to the database in your development environment and query the results.
+There is no need to sift through pages of log files.
+This gives you similar functionality to Application Insights.

+- Record your logs in pipelines with SQLite and query the results afterwards

+- Write to an SQLite log on Android or iOS so you can easily query the data afterwards

+- No need for non-standard config with systems like NLog, log4net or Serilog

+- Log to unstructured databases (No SQL) like Cosmos Db with [Entity Framework](https://docs.microsoft.com/en-us/ef/core/providers/cosmos/?tabs=dotnet-core-cli)

 ## Quick Start

-- Add Nuget `DatabaseLogging` (currently alpha so be sure to include pre-release)
+- Add Nuget `DatabaseLogging` (currently alpha, so be sure to include pre-release)
 - Add the Entity Framework NuGet for the database you want to use.
 (E.g. `Microsoft.EntityFrameworkCore.Sqlite` or 'Microsoft.EntityFrameworkCore.SqlServer')
 - Call `AddDatabase` and initialize the `DbContext` with code for the database platform